 There are studio headphones that are designed with their earcups closed, and others that have their cups semi-open or open.
-The closed-cup studio headphones tend to provide greater noise isolation than the headphones with semi-open or open cups.
+The closed-cup studio headphone tend to provide greater noise sound isolation than the headphones with semi-open or open cups.
 However, the headphones with semi-open or open earcups have their own advantages.
 This type of headphones sound ‘spacious’ and ‘open’, and they let you know about the background noise.
 Think about which type of studio headphones will suit your needs the most.

 When buying studio headphones, choose a pair that will properly isolate the ambient noise.
 This is especially important for you to be able to correctly monitor your music.
 Also, it will save you from all of the distractions that might obstruct you from working.

 How natural the frequencies on the headphones sound

 Find a pair of headphones that will have a well-balanced frequency range.
 This means that the headphones need to have the bass, mid frequencies, and the treble neutral and natural-sounding.
 This will make your sound more accurate and professional.